 For customers who initially enrolled with REP A, yet would like to “switch” to REP B

 Should SWI (814_01) be submitted with MMRD+1?
+No, the Switch would not energize the deenergized ESI ID.
 ERCOT Operating Rule #4 will reject the SWI

 Can MVIs (814_16) be submitted with MMRD+1 prior to DREP assignment?
+Yes

-Should customer contact REP A requesting to cancel service, then contact REP B to enroll for MMRD?n as opposed to submitting an MMRD+1 MVI
+Should customer contact REP A requesting to cancel service, then contact REP B to enroll for MMRD?
+Yes, that would be best option as opposed to submitting an MMRD+1 MVI

-Should one day bills be expected where applicable? once normal stacking occurs, howeveroccur with transition of MMRD+1.
+Should one day bills be expected where applicable?
+Possible Post Transition occurrence once normal stacking occurs, however, should not occur with transition of MMRD+1.

-How will actual MVIs/MVOs be handled?.
+How will actual MVIs/MVOs be handled?
+Documented in Swimlane for True MVI and True MVO.
 Once the initial transition begins, true MVIs will be initiated by REP despite MMRD.
 True MVOs during customer choice window will be handled by Lubbock.

 What will be the timeline for customer choice transactions to conclude?
 TBD